datacarpentry/r-raster-vector-geospatial/_episodes/04-raster-calculations-in-r.md

 How do the plots of the CHM created with manual raster math and the `overlay()` function compare?

+> ## Data Tip
-<i class="fa fa-star"></i> **Data Tip:** A custom function consists of a defined
+> A custom function consists of a defined
-set of commands performed on a input object.
-Custom functions are particularly useful for tasks that need to be repeated over and over in the code.
-A simplified syntax for writing a custom function in R is:
+> set of commands performed on a input object.
+Custom functions are particularly
+> useful for tasks that need to be repeated over and over in the code.
+A
+> simplified syntax for writing a custom function in R is:
-`functionName <- function(variable1, variable2){WhatYouWantDone, WhatToReturn}`
+> `functionName <- function(variable1, variable2){WhatYouWantDone, WhatToReturn}`
-{: .notice }
+{: .callout}

 ## Export a GeoTIFF
 Now that we've created a new raster, let's export the data as a `GeoTIFF` using